Vegetation Information System

 The VIS is made up of a number of separate components arranged under three topics.
 Explore these links for more detail:

-The full VIS FloraSurvey database is now available on-line as a module of the new NSW Wildlife Atlas.
-To enter, query or export systematic vegetation plot data you will need to apply for a login here.
+The full VIS FloraSurvey database is now available online as a module of the new NSW Wildlife Atlas.
+To use this system to enter, query or export systematic vegetation plot data you will need to apply for a login here.
 This system currently contains over 60,000 survey sites.
 A more limited read-only version of this application is available through the OEH BioNet-Atlas website and does not require a login

 A new project has commenced to develop standard product specifications for native vegetation mapping in NSW.
 Find out more at Native vegetation map product specifications.

 Access to the component databases is free.
 Some online applications require users to register while others have unrestricted access.
 Detailed explanations and instructions are available on the relevant pages.

 Please contact email@example.com with questions about the VIS project, systems or resources.